SomeWeekendReading/someweekendreading.github.io/_posts/2026-01-08-covid-vax-mortality-again.md

 One response to this has been "cancer vaccines", where we make a vaccine special for you, attuned to your particular cancer's mutations and weird proteins it expresses on the surface of its cells.
-Needless to say, that's expensive.
+Needless to say, that's expensive, complex, and difficult.

 Grippin, _et al._'s striking result is that mRNA COVID-19 vaccines have a similar result: they stimulate your immune system enough that it responds _better_ to ICI therapy against